alzwded/webgl-render-fea-hex/README.md

 Let's do away with the complexity of reading results, mapping them, a decomposing solids into faces.
 This program starts by having faces already computed, with normals facing outwards.
 It also assumes inner faces were already removed.
 It also assumes result-less faces were already removed.

 So let's hard-code the coordinates, face connectivity, and displacements.

+We'll be using WebGL2 with OpenGL ES 3.0 shaders (mostly because of the transform feedback bits)

 Animation
 ---------